Successful Control of Wheel Cactus at Pigeon Hill Property

 Lesson two.
 Early intervention is the only strategy that can eradicate the cactus and contain the cost of eradication.
 One shot of chemical in a two-year-old plant and it’s finished.
 Leave that plant untreated for a further two or three years and it will take significantly more time to treat.

 Lesson three.
-Every successive sweep of our property to treat cactus regrowth involved ever decreasing effort such that now, staying on top of the problem is a matter of maybe a day of so a month.
+Every successive sweep of our property to treat cactus regrowth involved ever decreasing effort such that now, staying on top of the problem is a matter of less than a day a month.

 Lesson four.
 If you are to employ a contractor, build trust and together set realistic goals that will complete the task and eradicate the infestation to the point where the property owner has the capacity to undertake the maintenance program for the property.